 By incorporating a wider focus, we show how companies are performing in an ethical way.
 While “dirtier” companies can absolutely outperform more sustainable companies, it is important to note that these companies may be exposed to much more risk.
 For example, the BP oil spill in 2010 and the Volkswagen emissions scandal rocked these companies stock prices as they were engaging in environmentally harmful and unethical practices.
 The updated Sustainability Matrix and Report provides a deeper and more relevant understanding of our companies’ records on sustainability.

 It was not so long ago that corporate efforts to promote sustainability were viewed as primarily philanthropic in nature and associated costs were often bemoaned by businesses as cutting into their bottom-line.
 Today, it is our belief that this philosophy has been turned on its head.
 With an ever-growing demand for greater financial transparency, diversity in corporate governance, and an increasingly environmentally conscientious consumer, sustainability is now seen, in our opinion, as a key to creating an efficient, profitable and responsible organization.

 The Hamilton Point Sustainability Matrix

-This chart is a graphic representation of all companies in our Global Core Equity Strategy as of June 30, 2019.
-The upper right box depicts what we believe to be the highest-rated companies, while the companies with Poor ratings are located to the bottom left.
+This chart is a graphic representation of all companies in our Global Core Equity Strategy as of June 30, 2020.
+The upper right box depicts what we believe are the companies exhibiting the best sustainability characteristics, while the companies and industries that appear to be lacking in their sustainability efforts are located towards the bottom left.